Skip to main content

 Include the full title as it appears on the protocol.

 For studies originating from outside of the institution, a staff member must be involved as the institutional liaison who will accept responsibility for the research activities at the institution, as well as serve as the administrative contact with the REB.
-The role of institutional liaison applies only at those institutions that do not require the PI to be a staff member, and only for studies where the PI is not a staff member.
+The role of institutional liaison applies only when the PI is not a Baycrest staff member.

 5. Department/Division/Program Approval

-The application forms for all projects submitted for review will require the signature of the Division/Department Head/Program Director where the research is to be conducted.
-The signature indicates agreement that the Division/Department/Program supports the project and that the PI is qualified by education, training, and experience to perform his/her role in the study.
-When the Division/Department Head/Program Director is the investigator, the signature of an individual one level above the investigator is required.
+The application forms for all projects submitted for review will require the signature of the Department/Division/Program Head where the research is to be conducted.
+Approval must come from Head of the same Department / Division / Program as the Baycrest PI OR Baycrest staff member if PI is external.
+The signature indicates agreement that the Department/Division/Program Head supports the project and that the PI is qualified by education, training, and experience to perform his/her role in the study.
+This attestation cannot be signed by the Principal Investigator or a Co-Investigator.
+When the the Department/Division/Program Head is an investigator on the study, the signature of an individual one level above the investigator is required – inquire with Research Ethics Office about the appropriate signing authority.

-Indicate in the table where this application is being submitted, including sites where an application has been or will be submitted, and REB review status.
-If a Research Ethics Board at a University of Toronto Affiliated Teaching Hospital or other institution has approved the study, it may qualify for expedited approval.
+If a Research Ethics Board at an affiliated Toronto Teaching Hospital or other institution has approved the study, it may qualify for expedited approval.
 The relevant documentation (REB review letter, reply to any concerns, approval letter) must be provided.

 If results are to be submitted for US Food and Drug Administration (FDA) approval, provide the IND number (drug studies) or PMA number (device studies).